'Similar in spirit': How the UAE celebrated National Day in the 1970s and now

-Senior Emiratis reminiscence about the festivities and how it has evolved with more and more expats joining in
+Senior Emiratis reminisce about the festivities and how it has evolved with more and more expats joining in

 KT photos: Sara Alkuwari